 During the first quarter of 2013, the Company granted certain employees, executives and directors an aggregate of 300,000 restricted shares valued at \$556,000.
 The employee and executive grants have a vesting date of March 1, 2016 while the directors' vest July 1, 2015.
 The fair value of these grants was determined using the fair value of the common shares at the grant date.
 The restricted shares are forfeitable upon early voluntary or involuntary termination of the employee.
 Upon vesting, the grantee will receive one common share for each restricted share vested.
 Under the terms of the plan, these share awards do not include voting rights until the shares vest.
-The Company recorded \$30,000 in share-based compensation in the first quarter of 2013 in connection with the vesting period associated with these grants.
+The Company recorded \$48,000 and \$78,000 in share-based compensation during the three and six months ended June 30, 2013, respectively, in connection with the vesting period associated with these grants.

 In the second quarter of 2012, Newtek granted certain employees and executives an aggregate of 124,000 restricted shares valued at \$184,000.
 The grants vest on July 1, 2014.
 The fair value of these grants was determined using the fair value of the common shares at the grant date.
 The restricted shares are forfeitable upon early voluntary or involuntary termination of the employee.
 Upon vesting, the grantee will receive one common share for each restricted share vested.
 Under the terms of the plan, these share awards do not include voting rights until the shares vest.
-The Company charged \$13,000 to share-based compensation expense during the three months ended March 31, 2013 in connection with the vesting period associated with these grants.
+The Company charged \$15,000 and \$13,000 to share-based compensation expense during the three months ended June 30, 2012 and 2013, respectively and \$15,000 and \$26,000 to share-based compensation expense during the six months ended June 30, 2012 and 2013, respectively in connection with the vesting period associated with these grants.

 In March 2011, Newtek granted certain employees, executives and board of directors an aggregate of 1,142,000 restricted shares valued at \$1,941,000.
 The grants vest on July 1, 2014.
 The fair value of these grants was determined using the fair value of the common shares at the grant date.
 The restricted shares are forfeitable upon early voluntary or involuntary termination of the employee.
 Upon vesting, the grantee will receive one common share for each restricted share vested.
 Under the terms of the plan, these share awards do not include voting rights until the shares vest.
-The Company recorded \$126,000 and \$139,000 in share-based compensation in the first quarter of 2013 and 2012, respectively, in connection with the vesting period associated with these grants.
+The Company recorded \$105,000 and \$117,000 in share-based compensation in the three months ended June 30, 2012 and 2013, respectively and \$244,000 and \$243,000, in share-based compensation in the six months ended June 30, 2012 and 2013, respectively, in connection with the vesting period associated with these grants.